jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Create the Calendar/Publish your project.md

 # Overview

 With the calendar jig added to the Hello Jigx project, you are ready to publish the solution to the Jigx Cloud.
-If you are the owner of the solution you do not need your Jigx app credentials again to publish the update.&#x20;
+If you are the owner of the solution you do not need your Jigx app credentials again to publish the update.

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 ## Steps

 1. In VS Code click on the ** **Jigx Builder** icon** in the left navigation bar.
 2. In the Jigx Explorer hover over the Hello Jigx node till you see the **publish** **icon **(**rocket)**.
-Click on the icon to start the publishing process.&#x20;
+Click on the icon to start the publishing process.
 3. Click **Publish** on the confirmation message screen.
 4. The publishing process starts, and the progress shows in the bottom right corner of the VS Code editor.
 A message displays when the solution is successfully published.
 :::